-ACE inhibitors are medicines that are used mainly in the treatment of hypertension (high blood pressure) and heart failure.
-They are also used in some people with diabetes, for some forms of kidney disease, and after a heart attack to help protect the heart.
+ACE inhibitors are medicines that are used mainly in the treatment of high blood pressure (hypertension) and heart failure.
+They are also used in some people with diabetes, for some forms of kidney disease, and after a heart attack, to help protect the heart.
 They have a variety of effects on the body.
 Their ability to relax blood vessels is one of the most important.
 The side-effects most commonly associated with ACE inhibitors are usually minor.
 A common side-effect is a persistent dry cough.

 What are ACE inhibitors?

-ACE inhibitors are a class (group) of medicines that are used in the treatment of various disorders.
+ACE inhibitors are a group (class) of medicines that are used in the treatment of various disorders.
 Their correct name is angiotensin-converting enzyme inhibitors - which is usually shortened to ACE inhibitors.
-They include: captopril, cilazapril, enalapril, fosinopril, imidapril, lisinopril, moexipril, perindopril, quinapril, ramipril and trandolapril.
+They include captopril, enalapril, fosinopril, imidapril, lisinopril, moexipril, perindopril, quinapril, ramipril and trandolapril.
 Each of these medicines also has various different brand names.
-Some ACE inhibitor medicines are also part of a combined tablet with a calcium-channel blocker medicine or diuretic medicine (water tablet).
+Some ACE inhibitor medicines are also part of a combined tablet with a calcium-channel blocker medicine or 'water tablet' (diuretic) medicine.

 What conditions are ACE inhibitors used to treat?

 ACE inhibitors are used to treat a number of different conditions: